 Complete Scorpion Care Guide

 Scorpions are ancient, fascinating arachnids that make intriguing pets for those willing to respect their nature.
 With proper species selection and care, scorpions can live for many years and provide endless observation opportunities.
-This guide covers essential knowledge for keeping pet scorpions safely and successfully.
+This page covers essential knowledge for keeping pet scorpions safely and successfully.

 Understanding Scorpions